 - Resistance training is non-negotiable for muscle preservation.
 2 to 3 sessions per week, full-body, focused on compound movements.
 Protein without training does not preserve muscle.

-- B12 is added to many compounded semaglutide and tirzepatide formulations because B12 deficiency is a real concern when food intake drops sharply.
-Branded GLP-1 does not include B12; if you are on Ozempic or Wegovy, supplement separately.
+- B12 is added to many compounded semaglutide and tirzepatide formulations (typically 500 to 1,000 mcg cyanocobalamin per dose) because B12 deficiency is a real concern when food intake drops sharply.
+Branded GLP-1 does not include B12; if you are on Ozempic, Wegovy, Mounjaro, or Zepbound, supplement separately.

 - Athletes can use GLP-1, but the body composition trade-off is real.
 VO2 max generally does not improve, and strength tends to drop in the first 8 to 12 weeks.
 Recovery slows.
 Most elite-level performance use is off the table; recreational use is workable with adjusted training.